melissakendall/melissakendall.github.io/_posts/2022-08-27-how-i-got-my-agent.md

 *Note: I was not ready.*

 I sent my first query for Marked for Harvest in January, 2019.
 That agent responded with a very kind rejection that encouraged me to keep going.
 Many more rejections followed.
-Around this time I also queried half a dozen agents and received 1 full request, which later turned into a kind rejection.

 "You can't expect your first book to be a success," I told myself.
 "Write another one.
 This time it'll be better."